 Always make sure to discuss this decision with your academic advisor as changing your catalog year may also alter the requirements for your major.
 Some cohort based or externally certified programs cannot accommodate a change of catalog.

 Drop Deadline A student may drop a course(s) during the drop/add periods (first five days of classes) in order for the course(s) not to appear on any permanent academic records.
 No tuition or fees will be assessed for course(s) dropped within that period.
 Students have until the 10th week of the term, or the equivalent period in a shorter summer session, to withdraw from a course (see Withdrawals).
 However, tuition and fees will be assessed for any course dropped after the first week.
-Additional information is available here.
+Read the drops policy in the undergraduate catalog.

 First Day Attendance Students are required to attend the first class meeting.
 The first day class roll is used by instructors to drop students who do not attend the first day of class.
 Students having extenuating circumstances beyond their control and who are unable to attend the first class meeting must notify the instructor.
 Students should not assume they have been dropped.
 To avoid fee liability and academic penalty, the student is responsible for insuring that he/she has dropped or been dropped from any course he/she does not intend to complete by the end of the 5th day of classes.
 Read the first class meeting attendance policy in the undergraduate catalog.

 Foreign Language Info-FLENT/ FLEX